From The Giant’s Campaign, a Novel

 With some misgiving for this colder path, Megaera drew Bugclaw.
 “Zadrian’s sword will be enough light,” she said.
 “More would be dangerous.
 Arslan, you go ahead with her; Dirk and I will follow at a distance.
 I will hang back from Dirk and use my darksight to guard the rear.”

 Megaera recognized a trap but decided, helplessly, that crying out would only betray the rest of them.
 How could Zadrian be so careless?
-And then she realized with a pang that she had erred in encouraging Zadrian to go on ahead, because naturally her anxiety for her father had made her reckless.
-Megaera slunk up to Dirk and Arslan’s near-invisible forms.
+And then she realized with a pang that Zadrian’s anxiety for her father had made her reckless.
+Megaera had erred in encouraging her to go on ahead.
+Watching Zadrian intently, Megaera slunk up to Dirk and Arslan’s near-invisible forms.
 “No sound,” she whispered.
 “Whatever happens.”

 “Hold!” a young man’s shout magically echoed from the walls on every side.
 “You are surrounded.”
 The voice was unfamiliar, but Megaera’s stomach seemed to drop — the son of Annabis must have arrived ahead of them.
 “Do not resist.
 Call your fellows from the shadows to lay down arms.”